Pato-elf/dartmudlet/README.md

 ```
 ```
-/chan info                       - Display full channelling stats on screen /chan share on|off|brief         - Change settings of the channel share button /chan sound on|off               - Play notification sound before powercast
+/chan info                       - Display full channelling stats on screen /chan pause on|off               - Pause powercast to wait for full concentration /chan share on|off|brief         - Change settings of the channel share button /chan sound on|off               - Play notification sound before powercast
 ```